Cheesom99/AdventureDB-MySQL/Data Exploration.md

 | France          | $2,644,017.71 | 5,558               | $475.71             |
 | United States   | $9,389,789.51 | 21,344              | $439.93             |
 | Canada          | $1,977,844.86 | 7,620               | $259.56             |

+- USA has the most cummulative sales and transactions but do not spend as much as Australia per order.